Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 – Chiara Garonzik, Mother of 2 children, Los Gatos, CA

 Marcilie Smith Boyle, MBA, CPCC, CPDT helps busy parents and professionals find more peace, purpose, and joy in parenting.
 A Certified Positive Discipline Parenting Educator and Leadership Coach, she leverages her previous sixteen-year consulting and marketing career to ensure her clients get a return on their coaching investment.
-She earned her MBA from Harvard Business School, BA from Dartmouth, and CPCC from The Coaches Training Institute.
-She loves living in Oakland with her husband and three wonderful school-aged children.
+She earned her MBA from Harvard Business School, BA from Dartmouth, and CPCC from The Co-active Training Institute.
+She loves living in Oakland, CA with her husband and three children.